 Upper cervical chiropractic care may correct cervical instability.

-2020 study says: “Spinal chiropractic manipulative therapy can be used to correct cervical instability,” joint disorders, dislocations of cervical vertebrae, and much more.
+This 2020 study demonstrated how spinal chiropractic manipulative therapy can be used to correct cervical instability, joint disorders, dislocations of cervical vertebrae, and much more.

 2. Surgery